k5602/Vulnera/docs/api-examples.md

 ## Authentication

-Currently, the API does not require authentication.
-All endpoints are publicly accessible.
+Currently, the API does not require authentication for core endpoints.
+For repository analysis against GitHub, providing a GitHub token via server configuration is recommended for higher rate limits.

 ## Base URL